The following are links to continuing education resources featuring information provided by:

-- Institute of Medicine (IOM) - Works to provide unbiased and authoritative advice to decision makers and the public to help those in the government and private sector make informed health decisions.
+- Health and Medicine Division (HMD) of the National Academies of Sciences, Engineering, and Medicine - HMD was previously the Institute of Medicine (IOM).
+HMD works to provide unbiased and authoritative advice to decision makers and the public to help those in the government and private sector make informed health decisions.

 - Society for Academic Continuing Education (SACME) - Dedicated to the advancement of continuing medical education for the ultimate improvement of patient care.

 Los Angeles County Entities

 - LA County Department of Health Services (LAC – DHS) - Ensures access to high-quality, patient-centered, cost-effective health care to Los Angeles County residents through direct services at DHS facilities and through collaboration with community and university partners.